alvincho/osmb/home.md

 3. **Data Processing**: The raw data obtained from the tests undergoes thorough cleaning and processing, converting it into a format suitable for analysis and display.

-### Streamlit as a Data Viewer

-Once the data is prepared, it is hosted on our [Streamlit application](https://osmb-viewer.streamlit.app), which acts as a dynamic viewer:

-- **Interactive Visualization**: Streamlit provides an intuitive interface for users to interact with the data.
-Users can filter, sort, and visualize the test results according to various parameters, enhancing their understanding of the model's performance.

-- **Accessibility**: By using Streamlit, we ensure that the test results are accessible in a user-friendly manner, allowing stakeholders to make informed decisions based on solid empirical data.

 ## Key Concepts